hbabar1215/504_serverless_functions/README.md

 ### Lab Rules
 The American with Disabilities Act (ADA) has recently recommended HbA1c with a cut-point ≥6.5% for diagnosing diabetes.
-- Therefore, lab values with a HbA1c level **greater than or equal to 6.4** will have an `abnormal test result` and a diagnosis of `diabetes`.
+- Therefore, lab values with a HbA1c level **greater than or equal to 6.5** will have an `abnormal test result` and a diagnosis of `diabetes`.
 - Lab values **less than 6.4** will have a `normal test result`.
-- Source: Sherwani, S. I., Khan, H. A., Ekhzaimy, A., Masood, A., & Sakharkar, M. K. (2016).
-Significance of HbA1c Test in Diagnosis and Prognosis of Diabetic Patients.
-Biomarker insights, 11, 95–104. https://doi.org/10.4137/BMI.S38440
+- Source: American Diabetes Association Professional Practice Committee; 2.
+Diagnosis and Classification of Diabetes: Standards of Care in Diabetes—2025.
+Diabetes Care 1 January 2025; 48 (Supplement_1): S27–S49. https://doi.org/10.2337/dc25-S002

 ## Google Cloud
 - **Name**: hba1c-test-504